surfer190/fixes/docs/buddha_dhamma/who-ordered-the-truckload-of-dung-stories-summarised.md

 * Focusing on fault - blinds you from the correct and normal
 * the messy garden is perfect - so enjoy it
 * what's done is finished - to have a break or retreat, the work must be finished - so simply call it finished (let it go)
-* look at the work you have done instead of what remains- forget faults
+* look at the work you have done instead of what remains - forget faults
-* guilt and absolution - Guilt is hammered into us "“Better to light a candle than complain about the darkness."
+* guilt and absolution - Guilt is hammered into us "Better to light a candle than complain about the darkness."
 * the human mind wants to correlate things and outsmarts itself into believing the falseness - just be kind, true and honest
 * You are not defined by your mistakes  - there is no you
 * We are all crims - if we focus on the negative we become negative - look at the good
 * Letting go of guilt forever - convince yourself you can be forgiven - forgive yourself - be kind to yourself - let go - be free

 ## Love and Commitment